YumikoooD/YumikoooD/README.md

 - 📫 You can reach me at **mikael.sourati@epitech.eu**.

-- 🥸 Currently interested in blockchain and AI
+- 🥸 Currently interested in AI

 - 📫 Currently trying to master Golang